Mardi Gras Indians struggling with high feather costs

 “You need the feathers.
 That’s what makes the Indian suit.
 I can go on Canal Street and get some beads, but I can’t go on Canal Street to get feathers,” Williams said.

-To make Medicine Man Cal’s suit it costs about $5-thousand, so with Midge’s help they raised the necessary money, but three other tribe members in the Ninth Ward Black Hatchet Tribe still don’t have enough money for their suits.
+To make Medicine Man Cal’s suit, it costs about $5,000.
+So, with Midge’s help, they raised the necessary money, but three other tribe members in the Ninth Ward Black Hatchet Tribe still don’t have enough money for their suits.

 “My son, he’s the Big Chief, and his wife the Queen need help, also our Spy Boy needs help,” Williams said.